 Silver Alert issued for 78-year-old man and 82-year-old woman from Many

-MANY—Louisiana State Police has issued a silver alert for 78-year-old Norman Buckallew and 82-year-old Carol Buckallew.
+MANY — Louisiana State Police have issued a silver alert for 78-year-old Norman Buckallew and 82-year-old Carol Buckallew.

 Officials say they were last seen at their residence on Beasley Lane in Many on Wednesday around 5:30 p.m.

-Both of them suffer from a medical condition that could impair their judgement.
+Both of them suffer from a medical condition that could impair their judgment.

-They are believed to be traveling in a 2018 red Dodge Durango, with a Louisiana plate that reads H362175.
+They are believed to be traveling in a 2018 red Dodge Durango with a Louisiana plate reading H362175.

 Trending News